matthewlloyd/FOKOOS-Odin-5-F3/README.md

 ### Firmware

 The printer's firmware is closely based on the [Robin Nano](https://github.com/makerbase-mks/MKS-Robin-Nano-Firmware) firmware, possibly with no changes and has an identical interface.
 This is a Marlin-based firmware.
 FOKOOS has not yet provided the source to the firmware.
-The firmware can be upgraded, but using the Robin Nano firmware will require editing the headers to configure the firmware for the printer.
+The firmware can be upgraded, but using the Robin Nano firmware requires editing the headers to configure the firmware for the printer - instructions can be found [here](https://github.com/martinbogo/Marlin-2.0-for-Odin-5-F3).

 ## 3rd Party Compatibility